bcdev/s3tbx-snow/src/main/resources/doc/s3snow_products.rst

    Access to Rayleigh Correction Processor in SNAP Desktop.

 The Rayleigh Correction Processor is a SNAP build-in component.
 For a detailed description see the corresponding SNAP help documentation.
-For BRR products to be used with the Snow Properties Processor, BRR for bands 1, 5, 17 and 21 (400nm, 510, 865 and 1020nm) must be generated, and in addition the BRRs for all other spectral bands of interest.
+For BRR products to be used with the Snow Properties Processor, BRR for spectral bands 1, 6, 17 and 21 (400nm, 560, 865 and 1020nm) must be generated, and in addition the BRRs for all other spectral bands of interest.
-In :numref:`rayleigh_params`, the parameter settings to generate BRR in bands 1, 5, 17 and 21, and in addition bands 9 and 10, are shown.
+In :numref:`rayleigh_params`, the parameter settings to generate BRR in bands 1, 6, 17 and 21, and in addition bands 9 and 10, are shown.

 .. _rayleigh_params:
 .. figure::  pix/rc_params.png
    :align:   center
    :scale: 80 %

-   Rayleigh Correction: parameters for the generation of BRR in bands 1, 5, 17 and 21, and in addition bands 9 and 10.
+   Rayleigh Correction: parameters for the generation of BRR in bands 1, 5, 17 and 21, and in addition in bands 9 and 10.

 The bands in the resulting BRR product are listed in :numref:`rc_bands`.

 .. _rc_bands:
-.. table:: Bands in Bottom-of-Rayleigh reflectances product
+.. table:: Bands in BRR product

     +-------------------------+---------------------+------------+----------------------------------------------------------+
     |     **Name in product** |       **Unit**      |   **Type** |        **Description**                                   |